Xiagu Danxin: Plot summary

 The novel is set in 18th-century China during the Qing dynasty.
-Jin Zhuliu, the son of Jin Shiyi and Gu Zhihua, has inherited his parents' skills, roaming the jianghu / wulin in search of adventure.
-He gains fame after foiling an assassination attempt on Jiang Haitian, his father's apprentice and a prominent wulin leader.
+Jin Zhuliu, the son of Jin Shiyi and Gu Zhihua, has inherited his parents' fighting skills, and is roaming the wulin in search of adventure.
+He gains fame after foiling an assassination attempt on Jiang Haitian, his father's apprentice and a leading figure in the wulin.

-Shi Baidu, the Six Harmonies Clan's leader, betrays the wulin by allying with the corrupt Qing official Sa Fuding.
+Shi Baidu, the Six Harmonies Clan's chief, betrays the wulin by allying with the corrupt Qing official Sa Fuding.
 Jin Zhuliu befriends Li Nanxing, the son of Kalanni and Li Fusheng, and becomes sworn brothers with him.
 They join forces with their allies to disrupt Sa Fuding's schemes to control the wulin.
-Jin Zhuliu also falls in love with Shi Hongying, Shi Baidu's sister who secretly opposes her brother's connections to the Qing government.
+Jin Zhuliu also falls in love with Shi Hongying, Shi Baidu's sister who secretly opposes her brother's partnership with the Qing government.

-To trap Li Nanxing, Shi Baidu arranges for Shi Hongying to marry the Qing general Shuai Mengxiong.
-Jin Zhuliu, believing that Shi Hongying loves Li Nanxing, leaves heartbroken but later returns upon learning the truth.
-With Li Nanxing, Gongsun Yan and other heroes, he rescues Shi Hongying and defeats the Qing forces in a battle at Xichang, forcing Shi Baidu to take his own life.
-However, Li Nanxing and Gongsun Yan fall off a cliff during the battle and are believed to have died.
+Shi Baidu pretends to arrange for Shi Hongying to marry the Qing general Shuai Mengxiong in a bid to lure Li Nanxing, Jin Zhuliu, and their anti-Qing wulin allies into a trap at Xichang.
+Jin Zhuliu, Li Nanxing, Gongsun Yan, and others combine forces to save Shi Hongying and confront Shi Baidu and the Qing government forces at Xichang.
+Shi Baidu takes his own life after his defeat.
+However, Li Nanxing and Gongsun Yan fall off a cliff during the battle and are believed to be dead.

-Later, a revived Heavenly Demonic Cult terrorises the wulin, led by someone claiming to be Li Nanxing.
-Jin Zhuliu discovers that the real Li Nanxing, along with Gongsun Yan, has survived the fall.
-Together, they expose the impostor, leading to the cult's final dissolution.
-Jin Zhuliu and Li Nanxing then help the rebels resist the Qing forces.
+Some time later, the disbanded Heavenly Demonic Cult suddenly re-emerges and terrorises the wulin, apparently under Li Nanxing's leadership.
+When Jin Zhuliu investigates, he realises that the cult leader is somebody impersonating Li Nanxing, and that the real Li Nanxing and Gongsun Yan have survived their fall.
+They work together to expose the impostor and bring about the cult's final dissolution, and then continue to join their wulin allies in opposing the repression of the Qing government.

 The story ends with Jin Zhuliu marrying Shi Hongying and Li Nanxing marrying Gongsun Yan, both couples receiving the blessings of their wulin peers.